Josh-Been/Recent-Homiletical-Thought/README.md

 # Recent-Homiletical-Thought
 A database for homiletical research

+Live Power BI Database: https://sites.baylor.edu/rht/

 An annotated list of journal articles, books, and theses/dissertations around the field of homiletics.
-Each citation will be assigned to at least one of the following topics:
+Each citation is assigned to at least one of the following topics:

 ●	General Works